 Diabetes is a disease that happens when your blood glucose (blood sugar) is too high.
 Over time, having too much glucose in your blood can cause health problems like heart disease, nerve damage, eye problems, and kidney disease.
-There are local programs ready to help you prevent diabetes if you are at risk, and also to help you learn to manage diabetes to live well and to avoid complications.
+There are local programs ready to help you prevent diabetes if you are at risk, and also to help you learn to manage diabetes.

-The YMCA’s Diabetes Prevention Program (DPP) is a nationally recognized evidence-based program to help prevent diabetes.
-Participants join a support group with a trained lifestyle coach for peer support.
-This 12-month program focuses on healthy eating, moderate weight loss and other behavior changes that improve health.
+The YMCA’s Diabetes Prevention Program (DPP) is a program to help prevent diabetes.
+Participants join a support group with a trained coach for peer support.
+This 12-month program focuses on healthy eating, weight loss and other behavior changes that improve health.
 For details, call 216-509-3480 or send an email to healthyliving@clevelandY.org.

 Evi-Base is a local organization that offers health self-management programming to patients, members of healthcare organizations and employees.
 They offer short programs around Northeast Ohio that focus on diabetes management and other chronic diseases.
 For information on classes in Lorain County: call 216-512-0222 or send an email to firstname.lastname@example.org.